Facts + Impact

 - In 2014, the college partnered with Skidmore, Owings & Merrill and Oak Ridge National Laboratory in the Governor’s Chair for Energy + Urbanism, an unprecedented, five-year, $2.5 million partnership that opens new vistas of research and exploration in sustainable design through the unique collaboration of science, design and academia.

 - Contributing to downtown Knoxville’s urban renewal is the college’s 20,000-square-foot Fab Lab, a historic building turned state-of-the-art fabrication facility outfitted with an impressive array of advanced technology.
 Acquired by the college in 2013, the Fab Lab features two floors of 21st Century technology and is an innovation hub, with a classroom, studio, workshop and laboratory for exploring design.

-- Equipment and technology include an industry-grade water-jet cutter, x-axis mill, vacuum former, and CNC routers.
+- Equipment and technology include a nine-axis robot, industry-grade water-jet cutter, x-axis mill, vacuum former, and CNC routers.
 Students can explore with robotics, 3D printers and a laser cutter as well as a metal shop and woodshop.

 - Through rapid prototyping, students’ designs move from flat computer screens to models in their hands in mere hours.
 Students work with many substrates, from foam to plastics and from titanium to aluminum.

 - Through exploration, collaboration and mission-driven innovation, the program applies design excellence, environmental performance and social responsibility to many challenges in the built environment to positively impact society and prepare students for careers in design.